microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ### Step 3: Draw the book cover details

-Draw a bigger circle around the Circuit Playground Express (you may want to use a cup or a roll of duct tape to trace the outline of the circle).
+Draw a bigger circle around the @boardname@ (you may want to use a cup or a roll of duct tape to trace the outline of the circle).
 Inside the circle, draw the 6 royal gems and color them in.

 ![Draw gems around the board](/static/cp/projects/cartoon-network/enchiridion/make7.jpg)